ibm-cloud-docs/Backup/configure-SQLDB-backup.md

    - In the Log File Options list, select the level of detail for job logging.
 For more information, see [Log file options](#SQLDBLogfile).
    - For new backup jobs, the encryption method is AES 256 bit.
 Existing jobs can have other encryption methods.
 For more information, see [Encryption settings](#SQLDBEncrypt).
    - In the Password and Confirm Password boxes, enter an encryption password.
 You can also enter a password hint in the Password Hint box.
-8. In the Include in Backup box, select the database that you want to back up.
+8. In the Select Databases for Backup box, select the database that you want to back up.
-9. Click **Save**.
+   - To add specific databases to the backup job, select the check box for each database, and then click Include.
+The included databases appear in the Backup Set box.
+   - To back up all databases in the selected SQL Server instance, select the check box for the instance, and then click Include.
+The included instances appear in the Backup Set box.

+   When the job runs, newly-added databases in the selected instance are automatically backed up.
+   {: note}

+   - To back up databases with names that match a filter when the job runs, select the check box for the SQL Server instance, and then click Include.
+An inclusion record with an asterisk (`*`) appears in the Backup Set box.
+In the Database Filter box, enter the names of databases to include.
+Separate multiple names with commas, and use asterisks (`*`) and question marks (`?`) as wildcard characters.
+Filters are applied when the backup job runs.
+New databases that match the specified filters are automatically backed up when the job runs.

+   For example, to back up databases with names that end with “Management” or include the word “database” followed by a single character, enter the following filter: `*management, database?`.
+   {: tip}

+9. To exclude databases from the backup job, do one or more of the following in the Select Databases for Backup box:
+   - To exclude specific databases from the backup job, select the check box for each database, and then click Exclude.
+The excluded databases appear in the Backup Set box.
+   - To exclude databases with names that match a filter when the backup job runs, select the check box for the SQL Server instance, and then click Exclude.
+A record with an asterisk (`*`) appears in the Backup Set box.
+In the Database Filter box, enter the names of databases to exclude.
+Separate multiple names with commas, and use asterisks (`*`) and question marks (`?)` as wildcard characters.
+For example, to exclude databases if their names begin with “M”, enter the following filter: `m*`.

+   Filters are applied when the backup job runs.
+New databases that match the specified filters are automatically excluded when the backup job runs.
+Filters are not case-sensitive.
+   {: note}

+10. To remove an inclusion or exclusion record from the Backup Set box, click the Delete button beside the record.
+11. Click Apply Now to consolidate and simplify records in the Backup Set box, if changes need to be applied.
+12. Click Create Job.
 The job is now created, and the View/Add Schedule dialog box appears.
 Next, you can create a schedule for running the backup.
 Click Cancel if you don't want to create a schedule now.

 ## Scheduling the backup job